From cubicle to travel: making the most of my vacation days.

 Hi, my name is Angela Crampton, and I’m addicted to being on the move.
 Whether it’s traveling or exploring the great outdoors.

 It all started when my parents took my siblings and I camping every nice weekend in Pennsylvania and New York.
 My parents instilled an adventurous/nature appreciation in me.
-After high school graduation, I lived in a half of dozen places but now currently reside in Washington, the state.
+After high school graduation, I lived in a half of dozen places but now currently reside in London.

 In 2007, I studied in France, which started my travel bug.
 Now, I can’t get enough of touring National Parks in the U.S. to sleeping in a rental van in New Zealand to hiking through Peruvian rain-forests to enjoying tapas in Spain to walking on glaciers in Iceland.
 I hope to add more of my past trips as I get time.
 Enjoy!